crate/crate/docs/general/builtins/scalar-functions.rst

 ``CURRENT_TIME``
 ----------------

-The ``CURRENT_TIME`` expression returns the time in microseconds since midnight UTC at the time the SQL statement was handled.
+The ``CURRENT_TIME`` :ref:`expression <gloss-expression>` returns the time in microseconds since midnight UTC at the time the SQL statement was handled.
 Clock time is looked up at most once within the scope of a single query, to ensure that multiple occurrences of ``CURRENT_TIME`` evaluate to the same value.

 synopsis::